 Previous research has linked constipation to an increased risk of cardiovascular disease, presumably through its effects on intestinal bacteria.

-An analysis of over 70,000 women found a 23 percent increased risk of cardiovascular disease in women with severe constipation.
+An analysis of over 70,000 women found a

 A new study looks at the link between constipation and kidney health.